jmillerv/go-dj/README.md

 ## Feature Requests
 I've built this out for my specific use case and released it to the public when I considered it feature complete.
 Suggestions are welcome for adding additional features.

-### Paid Development
-In addition, I will do paid development work on this project.
-Should you want a feature added, reach out at <insert_email>.
-Quotes start at $300 and the request must fall within the scope and vision of the project.